menandmice/micetro_docs/guides/implementation/installation_azure.rst

 **Network Security Group**

-* By allowing HTTP access to the machine, the Men & Mice Web Application is accessible from the public internet.
+* By allowing HTTP access to the machine, the Men&Mice Web Application is accessible from the public internet.
-* By allowing MMMC access to the machine, the Men & Mice Management Console is accessible from the public internet.
+* By allowing MMMC access to the machine, the Men&Mice Management Console is accessible from the public internet.

 **Public DNS and IP**